sukritdua/sukritdua.github.io/_posts/2025-04-28-htb-pickle-rick.md

 [Pickle Rick Challenge Link](https://tryhackme.com/room/picklerick)

+ > [!NOTE]
+ This writeup does not divulge the flags.

-We are big Rick & Morty fans so this was the natural first pick to kick off the write ups!
+I am a big Rick & Morty fan so this was the natural first pick to kick off the write ups!
 Let’s get Schwiftyyyyyyyy…

-`Note: This writeup does not divulge the flags.`

 ## Enumeration